ttaubert/octoblog/source/_posts/2014-06-10-the-web-cryptography-api.markdown

 future web.

-I wrote a series of blog posts to show how the WebCrypto API can be used to provide integrity, authenticity and secrecy for any kind of data.
+I wrote a series of blog posts to show how the WebCrypto API can be used to provide integrity, authenticity and confidentiality for any kind of data.
 I will assume that the reader is somewhat familiar with cryptography, its primitives, and the terminology around it.

 If you want to refresh your cryptography chops, I would really like to encourage you to join [Dan Boneh's course](https://www.coursera.org/course/crypto) or watch